 Degree Requirements Common to All Engineering Programs

-During their first semester, students should specify their interest in a specific engineering program by selecting biomedical, chemical, civil, computer, electrical, or mechanical engineering as a major.
+During their first semester, students should specify their interest in a specific engineering program by selecting biomedical, chemical, civil, electrical, or mechanical engineering as a major.
 Undecided engineering students should select a major closest to their area of interest (refer to the program descriptions).
 Students may obtain additional information about each program from their academic advisor or a faculty advisor in the appropriate department or school.

 Students must satisfy the University’s Core Curriculum and ABET accreditation requirements.
 Recommended degree plans and current ABET requirements may be obtained from the specific engineering programs.